EYW wants your food photos!

 EYW wants your food stories!

-Where: In pretty South Kensington, we breakfasted on baked beans and toast at Greenfields Sandwich Emporium & Café (0207-584-1396; 13 Exhibition Rd., map), a cozy little take-away and café with sidewalk seating.
+Where: In truth, there are not a ton of places that put beans on toast on their menu.
+Our picture is from pretty South Kensington, where we breakfasted on this at the now-defunct Greenfields Sandwich Emporium & Café, a cozy little take-away and café with sidewalk seating.
+(Please see alternative spots to find this below.)

 Order: Our beans on toast (£3.50) got the job done: a few triangles of lightly buttered brown toast, a huge pile of tomato-y beans.
 We added a little hot sauce and HP sauce to taste, and couldn’t help thinking a fried egg on top would really take it up a notch.
 Also on the breakfast menu here was the always-lovable bacon sandwich and some other items “on toast,” including that other British favorite, Marmite.